 2. Sales Page

-A sales page is a standalone page created with one specific purpose in mind, to secure a sale for your product. or in other words to help a visitor turn into a customer.
+A sales page is a standalone page created with one specific purpose: to secure a sale for your product, or in other words, to help a visitor turn into a customer.

-On this page, you must provide all the most important information about your product that would encourage the user not only to be interested in your product but also to buy it.
+On this page, you must provide all the most important information about your product that will encourage the user to be interested in and buy it.

 You must have a clean and easy-to-scan sales page in place.